rorygleeson/aws-transcribe-iotcore/README.md

 # aws-transcribe-iotcore
 <br/>

 Voice control of an IoT device using AWS Transcribe and IoT Core.
-We can connect the ESP32 to a servo motor to control lego, but you can skip this part and control for example a LED on the ESP32.
+We can connect the ESP32 to a servo motor to control lego, but you can skip this part and voice control for example a LED on the ESP32.

 <br/>